MikeRyan56/Camunda-BPM-Learning/README.md

 * Extend form validation via JavaScript

 ## Things in the example
+### As of 19.6-7.11
+* Change of versioning to Calendar version - YY.MM-Camunda version
+* Update to Camunda 7.11

 ### As of 0.1.4.6
 * Incremental changes to POM file